AI in Politics: Shaping Elections and Fueling Skepticism

 AI and the U.S. Election: Trust, Misinformation, and Skepticism

 Most respondents across surveyed countries believe AI will worsen misinformation, with concern about AI deepfakes ranging from 55% in India to 89% in Indonesia.
-These concerns highlight the growing impact of AI misuse in 2024 elections and the challenges faced by global democracies in combating disinformation.
+These concerns highlight the growing impact of AI misuse in 2024 elections and the challenges global democracies face in combating disinformation.

 Trump, Harris Or AI — Who Will Win?